-In addition to testing, students will also be assessed based on their portfolio, which is a collection of their work samples and formative and summative assessments throughout the course of the school year.
-The portfolio is used to assess students' overall growth toward mastery of grade level Common Core State Standards.
+In addition to testing, students will have a collection of their work samples and formative and summative assessments throughout the course of the school year.
+The collection sample is used to monitor students' overall growth toward mastery of grade level State Standards.
+Below are the focus areas: